This root beer float cake is tasty, moist, and so unique!

 - Yellow Cake Mix – Use a chocolate cake mix for a traditional root beer cake.

 - Root Beer – The star of the cake!
-Other carbonated drinks such as Coca-Cola, cream soda, orange soda, grape soda, and ginger ale, work, too.
+Other carbonated drinks such as Coca-Cola, cream soda, orange soda, grape soda, and ginger ale, work, too (and they’re extra yummy if you use these homemade soda recipes!).

 - Vegetable Oil – For a ridiculously moist cake!